ryea9/University-projects/Web-Systems/README.md

 - Directories set with execute permissions for access (`chmod 755`)
 - Sensitive files restricted to owner only (`chmod 600`)

-This ensures the site functions correctly while preventing unauthorized changes.
+This ensures the site functions correctly while preventing unauthorised changes.

 ### Key Features